Questions about money transfer to Iran.

 Yes.
 We screen parties against sanctions lists and the OFAC 50% rule for entities owned 50% or more by blocked persons.

 No. Senders are not required to upload passports, driver's licenses, or government IDs directly to our platform.
-Senders' identities are securely validated through bank-level authentication from the originating Western account used to deposit the funds.
-Senders only need to provide the recipient's name and bank details to release the Rial instantly in Iran.
+We validate sender details through the originating local payment account and request the recipient's name and bank details before payout.

 The standard transfer range is $15 to $5,000 per transaction (or equivalent in other currencies).
 Transfers under $100 carry a flat $10 fee.